 PERSONALIZED LEARNING EXPERIENCES

-We engage students in the learning process to develop agency and metacognition (the ability to learn how to learn).
+We engage students in the process to develop agency and metacognition (the ability to learn how to learn).
 We begin with a clear understanding of each learner and work with students to set individualized goals, reflect on their progress, and provide personally meaningful learning experiences.
-We adapt lessons to students based on their interests, needs and approach to learning, and we allow students to learn at their own pace through small, dynamic groupings and a mix of direct instruction, independent practice, instructional games, and real-world, hands-on activities.
+We adapt lessons to students based on their approach to learning, and we allow students to learn at their own pace through small, dynamic groupings and a mix of direct instruction, independent practice, instructional games, and real-world, hands-on activities.
 As students successfully master new knowledge, skills and habits, learning becomes fun and students gain confidence and trust in their own learning process.

 Learning at Hudson Lab School is drawn from fundamental learning standards and focuses on children’s intrinsic motivation to learn.
 The core skills of reading, writing and math are taught in small, dynamic groupings based on skill level.
 Our context-rich, interdisciplinary projects offer students real-world opportunities to apply their knowledge and critical thinking skills to foster deep understanding.
 Our joyful approach to learning encourages creativity by celebrating failures as opportunities to learn, reflect and reiterate.
 Because our students work with teachers to define their own personalized learning goals, they co-create a common understanding of what personal success looks like and own their learning progress.